denten-books/plain-text/2-surface.md

 cards can be thought to end with the mass-market introduction of IBM's Magnetic Tape/Selectric Typewriter in 1964.

+By the late 1920s the "Morse men" were being replaced with more efficient automated devices.
+By the 1930s, devices variously known as "printer telegraphs," "teletypewriters," and "teletypes" displaced Morse code telegraphy as the dominant mode of commercial communication.
+The monthly "Labor Review" report published by the U.S. Bureau of Labor Statistics in March of 1932 estimates more than a 50 percent drop in the number of Morse code operators between the years of 1915 and 1931.
+Morse operators referred to the tele-typists on the sending side as "punchers" and on the receiving side as "printer men."[^ln1-printermen] The printer men responsible for assembling pages from ticker tape were called "pasters" and sometimes, derisively, as "paperhangers" [@brackbill_telegraphers_1929].
+Where, in the Morse code machine, a human-operator was responsible for translating language into code, teletype automated the process completely.
+The human operator could simply enter printed characters into the machine directly, using a keyboard similar to the typewriter.
+The teletype would then transcode the input into transmitted signal and then back from the signal onto paper on the receiving end.

+[^ln1-printermen]: According to the U.S. Department of Labor statistics, women comprised 24 percent of Morse operators in 1915 (before the wide-spread advent of automated telegraphy).
+By 1931 women comprised 64 percent of printer and Morse manual operators [@u.s._bureau_of_labor_statistics_displacement_1932, 514].
 ### B. Magnetic tape, 1888--1968

 "Historically unforeseen, barely a thing, software's ghostly presence produces